Updated June 9, 2023

-Conflicts at Workplace – We find conflict at most of the places where we work.
-Conflict at the work place is inevitable.
+Conflicts at Workplace – We find conflict in most places where we work.
+Conflict in the workplace is inevitable.

 - It essentially means ‘disagreement’ or ‘incongruence of ideas’.

-- The disagreement, so long it is subtle, it is manageable, however, once it becomes violent, it becomes unmanageable.
+- The disagreement, so long it is subtle, is manageable; however, it becomes unmanageable once it becomes violent.

-- A conflict can be between two individuals or between an individual and a group or between two parties.
+- A conflict can be between two individuals, an individual, a group, or two parties.

-- A conflict occurs when both the parties cannot achieve their goals or if there is some disagreement between the two parties.
+- A conflict occurs when both parties cannot achieve their goals or if there is a disagreement between them.

 Sources of Conflict at Workplace

-Having said this, let us also try and identify the sources of Conflict at Workplace.
+Having said this, let us also try and identify the sources of Conflict in the Workplace.

 - Personal factors (Internal)